All-Quadrant Bounded Clipping GRPO: Closing the Unbounded Blind Spot for Stable and Generalizable Training: Experiments

-As shown in panels (a-c), ABC-GRPO achieves higher final Avg@64 (38.3\% vs 34.5\%) and maintains monotonic improvement across Pass@64 and Pass@32 while GRPO degrades.
-Panel (d) shows ABC-GRPO preserves substantially higher entropy throughout training.
-To validate our four-quadrant analysis, panel (f) tracks clipping events during training---Q4 accounts for 41.4\% of all clipping events, confirming it as the dominant failure mode in GRPO's mechanism.
+As shown in panels (a-c) of Fig.~\ref{fig:training_dynamics}, ABC-GRPO improves across Avg@64, Pass@64, and Pass@32 while GRPO degrades (Avg@64 monotonically; the Pass curves peak late, then dip slightly at the final checkpoint but stay far above GRPO).
+Panel (d) shows ABC-GRPO preserves substantially higher entropy throughout training: the steady-state entropy (dashed reference lines) is $\approx 0.39$ nats for ABC-GRPO versus $\approx 0.036$ nats for GRPO, a ratio of $\approx 10.8\times$ (dual-clip and SAPO likewise stay below $0.07$; Table~\ref{tab:variants}).
+To validate our four-quadrant analysis, panel (f) tracks clipping events during training; excluding zero-advantage no-op tokens (see Sect.~\ref{sec:clipping}), Q4 accounts for $\approx 47\%$ of all clipping events, the dominant category.